Brief History of Nike Air Jordan Shoes

 Nike Air Jordan 4

 Hatfield’s second Air Jordan model, the Air Jordan 4 debuted in 1989 in 4 OG colorways.
-Combining striking aesthetics with unique performance-enhancing features, this Air Jordan shoe stands out for its triangular support wings and breathable over-molded mesh paneling.
-Its eye-catching design quickly made the AJ4 one of the most popular Jordans, bolstered by standout moments on and off the court: His Airness famously hit “The Shot” over Craig Ehlo sporting Air Jordan 4s, and the shoe makes a memorable appearance in Spike Lee’s seminal 1989 film Do the Right Thing.
+Combining striking aesthetics with unique performance-enhancing features, the Nike Jordan 4 sneaker stands out for its triangular support wings and breathable over-molded mesh paneling.
+Its eye-catching design quickly made the Nike Jordan 4 one of the most popular Jordans, bolstered by standout moments on and off the court: His Airness famously hit “The Shot” over Craig Ehlo sporting Nike Air Jordan 4s, and the shoe makes a memorable appearance in Spike Lee’s seminal 1989 film Do the Right Thing.

-Thanks to its perennial popularity, the Air Jordan 4 has inspired many innovative collaborations.
-Among the most talked about, the KAWS Nike Air Jordan 4 Retro marked the first collab between Jordan Brand and legendary street artist KAWS, aka Brian Donnelly.
+Thanks to its perennial popularity, the Nike Jordan 4 has inspired many innovative collaborations.
+Among the most talked about, the KAWS Nike Air Jordan 4 Retro marked the first collab between Nike Jordan Brand and legendary street artist KAWS, aka Brian Donnelly.
 The 2017 release was so hotly anticipated that it nearly started a riot—a London raffle had to be shut down by police.
-In premium gray suede, the KAWS Jordans definitely live up to the hype: the artist’s distinctive Mickey Mouse-inspired glove graphics adorn the insoles, outsoles and uppers, and Donnelly’s signature ‘XX’ hits the heel tabs.
+In premium gray suede, the KAWS Jordans definitely live up to the hype: the artist’s distinctive Mickey Mouse-inspired glove graphics adorn the insoles, outsoles and uppers, and Donnelly’s signature ‘XX’ hits the heel tabs of this Nike Jordan 4.

 Nike Air Jordan 5